About Water Resources and WASH Governance and Finance

 HOW WE DO IT

-Clean water programming at CRS incorporates a variety of approaches designed to advocate for and support accountability, responsiveness, gender equity, transparency in institutions and participation by communities.
-We carry out this work at watershed and landscape scales, working with multiple stakeholders impacted by water resource use across a range of rural and urban contexts.
+CRS incorporates a variety of approaches designed to advocate for and support accountability, responsiveness, equity, transparency in institutions and participation by communities.
+We collaborate with multiple stakeholders impacted by water resource use and WASH services across a range of rural and urban contexts.
+We do this by working with partners to expand and replicate governance models that can catalyze transformational change at scale, improve systems and processes, promote evidence-based advocacy for sustainable water resources and WASH services.

-To help address the gap in funding needed to achieve SDG6, CRS catalyzes and mobilizes diverse financial resources to reduce water scarcity, extending beyond conventional, grant-based fundraising to achieve impact at scale.
-Funding from a variety of sources, including individuals, communities, the private sector, and both local and national governments, are combined with and supported by traditional aid and philanthropy through diverse funding vehicles like social-impact investment funds, guarantees, pay-for-success mechanisms and green bonds.
+To help address the gap in funding needed to achieve SDG6, CRS catalyzes and mobilizes diverse financial resources, through taxes, transfers, and tariffs, to reduce water scarcity, extending beyond conventional, grant-based fundraising to achieve impact at scale.
+Funding from a variety of sources, including individuals, communities, the private sector, and both local and national governments, are combined with and supported by traditional aid and philanthropy through diverse funding vehicles like blended financing mechanisms (Azure, etc.), social-impact investment funds, guarantees, pay-for-success mechanisms and green bonds.

 Research & Publications